MatthewReid854/reliability/docs/Quickstart for reliability.rst

 A quick example:
 ----------------

-In this example, we will create a Weibull Distribution, and from that distribuion we will draw 100 random samples.
+In this example, we will create a Weibull Distribution, and from that distribution we will draw 100 random samples.
 Using those samples we will obtain a non-parametric estimate of the survival function using the Kaplan-Meier method.
 Finally, we will plot the parametric and non-parametric distribuions together to see how they compare.

 .. code-block:: console